astrotime/timenomad_app/collections/_posts/2019-07-01-aspect-patterns-building-blocks-of-charts.md

 The spike is the symbol of **“special” accumulation of forces**: special abilities, special karma and anything that can potentially take the person out of the rank of ordinary.

 **Sesquisquare** (135º) spike points at forces of karma relevant to the main planet of the aspect in relationship to the two other planets.
 It’s not just two sesquisqares but rather a double sesquisquare concentrated on one planet.
+What's more, this spike has a **square aspect at its base**, a sheer smashing strength of this pattern earned it an evocative name of **“Thor’s hammer”** in modern astrological parlance.

 **Biquintile** (144º) spike symbolises creative, occult and magical abilities.
 The connection lies in its relationship to the pentagon, the five-point star symbol traditionally related to the ability to make things happen via the magic of sheer will power.
 Our recent story [“Minor astrological aspects and the domain of magic”]({% post_url
 2019-05-30-minor-aspects-domain-of-magic %}) discussed how star-like aspects are the link to magic and occult.